Reviewed for current filing season: 10 June 2026

 Investing in Life Insurance Premium, Provident Fund, Equity Linked Savings Scheme, National Savings Certificate, Home Loan monthly installment, Infrastructure Bond, Tuition fees, Pension Funds, and Unit Linked Insurance Plans can avail deduction on your taxable income.

-Under Section 80D, you can avail a deduction of INR 25,000 as medical expenses if you are under the age of 60.
-For senior citizens, the deduction limit is INR 30,000.
+Under Section 80D, you can avail a deduction of up to INR 25,000 for health insurance premium if you are under the age of 60.
+For senior citizens, the deduction limit is INR 50,000.
+These Chapter VI-A deductions are available only if you opt for the old tax regime.

 Gross Salary image